Ian is a proud full-blooded Filipino. He's also a visual artist who loves to incorporate Pinoy myth and folklore in his work.

 Gun bullets are popular forms of agimat with a very specific function: to bring fertility.
-Perhaps the fertility function derived from the it’s phallic shape, as well as the known usage for projectile force of ammunition.
+Perhaps the fertility function derived from its phallic shape, as well as the known usage for the projectile force of ammunition.

 The Habak is a kind of girdle worn by pregnant mothers to protect them and the unborn child from the Aswang (a supernatural monster that sucks out the fetus from the womb).

 For the kids, Kontra-Usug is a kind of juvenile amulet that looks like a bracelet for babies, or small badges pinned to the shirt of a child for protection.
-It comes from the local common expression puera usug, that's uttered to protect someone from the Evil Eye.
-Usug means 'moved', which is the imbalance of the chakras and based on the belief that the spirit of a person becomes slightly perpendicular to the body caused by a very strong unseen external force.
-For the Bisaya like me, we call them Buyag (modern term bulag/buwag which means 'separated from').
+It comes from the local common expression "puera usug", which is uttered to protect someone from the Evil Eye.

 Then there are those used as gayuma or love charms to ensnare objects of affections.
 One of which is the malambot na anting-anting literally means 'soft talismans' — to which is attributed the holder's easy ways in matters of the heart.

-It is believed that those who possess this kind of talisman become very temperamental and capable of igniting fires.
-They are used against witchcraft but not good for business.
+Those who possess this kind of talisman become very temperamental and capable of igniting fires.
+They are mainly used against witchcraft but not good for business success.

-Enchanted stones that supposedly came from the sky are pretty common examples of natural talismans, like maybe a piece of meteorite or some other falling object because of the belief that they are gifts from God who dwells in the heavens (the sky).
+Enchanted stones that supposedly came from the sky are pretty common examples of natural talismans, like maybe a piece of a meteorite or some other falling object because they are believed to be gifts from God who dwells in the heavens (i.e. the sky).

-They say only chosen ones are able to get it but they just need to watch out for other supernatural creatures that either usually guard it or competing for it too.
-It's my personal favorite.
+They say only chosen ones can achieve it.
+They just need to watch out for other supernatural creatures that either usually guard it or competing for it too.

 Some other ways of obtaining an agimat can get very macabre to just downright insane.

-I get why they would consider people who achieved their talismans through these examples are seen as very powerful because who would have the stomach to do these kinds of things?
+I get why they would consider people who achieved their talismans through these examples are seen as very powerful because who would have the stomach to do such things, right?